dhairya-quash/TEST-REPO/Test.md

 3. **Access your VM**: SSH into your Azure VM and follow the setup steps.

+## Running Locally
+You just need the prerequisites and you are good to go 👍🏼

 ## Prerequisites

 Before we dive into the setup, let's ensure you have everything you need.